ianjum99/Open_ASATeF/readme.md

   1. In the "Recent Test Results" section, you can view the outcomes of your tests.
   2. For each test, you'll see:

-    1. The timestamp of when the test was run
+     a.
+The timestamp of when the test was run
-    2. The scenario content
+     b.
+The scenario content
-    3. Issues identified for different AI models
+     c.
+Issues identified for different AI models
-    4. Any human verification that has been added
+     d.
+Any human verification that has been added

 5. Human-AI Collaboration: